Vencord/venmic/README.md

     * Links nodes that do not match given props
   * both `include` and `exclude`
     * Links all applications that match props in `include` and not those given in `exclude`

+  The setting `ignore_devices` is optional and will default to `true`.
+  When enabled it will prevent hardware-devices like speakers and microphones from being linked to the virtual microphone.
   </blockquote>

 * (GET) `/unlink`